Transformers: The Score

-Transformers: The Score is a soundtrack that features the musical score by film composer Steve Jablonsky for the 2007 live-action motion-picture Transformers.
+Transformers: The Score is a soundtrack that features the musical score composed and arranged by Steve Jablonsky, conducted by Nick Glennie-Smith and performed by the Hollywood Studio Symphony for the 2007 film Transformers.
 It was released October 9, 2007, on Jablonsky's 37th birthday and exactly one week before the film's DVD release date.
 According to the back of the CD cover, 11 of the 20 tracks are arranged differently from what is heard in the actual film, resulting in extended but accurately complete soundtracks.

 History

-Transformers: The Album did not contain any of the instrumental music (score) composed by Steve Jablonsky featured in the movie, instead featuring only 12 songs from various rap and rock music groups; four of those songs did not even appear in the film itself.
+Transformers: The Album did not contain any of the instrumental music (score) composed and arranged by Steve Jablonsky featured in the movie, instead featuring only 12 songs from various rap and rock music groups; four of those songs did not even appear in the film itself.
 Sony Music Entertainment announced early in July 2007 that, "at this time, there are no immediate plans regarding the release of the Transformers soundtrack score".
 This received criticism from some fans of the movie.
 An unofficial online petition was set up at The Knight Shift to persuade Sony Records to release just Jablonsky's score as a CD soundtrack.
 (Warner Bros.
 Records, however, actually owned the rights to the music.)
 At the end of the opening month for Transformers in July 2007, the petition had over two thousand signatures.
 At the end of August, when Warner Bros.
 Records announced that a CD containing the score was going to be released (only two months after the petition had been created), 5,505 signatures had been registered.